 In 2000, Hart played for the Midland RockHounds and led the team in exta-base hits, slugging percentage, RBI, and hits.
 During the season, he was named a Texas League Baseball America Double-A All-Star and a TL All-Star first baseman.
 Hart played for Southern Oregon in 1998, leading the squad in home runs and RBI en route to being named MVP of the Northwestern League.

 Hart was selected by Oakland in the fifth round of the 1998 First-Year Player Draft our of Missouri State University, where he was a three-year starter and an All-American.
 He still holds several career hitting records at Missouri State and in 2007 was named to the Missouri Valley Conference Baseball All-Centennial Team.
 Before becoming a Bear, Hart graduated from Fair Grove (MO) High School in 1996.

-Jeff Andrews - Pitching Coach
+Brian Shouse - Pitching Coach

-Carlos Olivas - Athletic Trainer
+Jacob Newburn - Athletic Trainer

-Eric McMahon - Strength & Conditioning Coach
+Wade Lamont - Strength & Conditioning Coach